Testing for Huntington’s Disease

 Visit the Clinic

-After your initial genetic counselling session, if you choose to progress, you will undergo a blood test.
-The test involves extracting DNA from a blood sample.
+If you choose to progress with testing, you will undergo a blood test where your DNA is then extracted to define your HTT gene.
 Results typically take between 8 to 12 weeks to be received.

 It is a personal choice